eduvpn/documentation/SERVER_DISCOVERY.md

 preferred that applications perform a sub-string match on the `display_name` and `keyword_list` keys.

-The `server_info` field can be used to obtain VPN server list available to that organization.
+The `server_list` field can be used to obtain VPN server list available to that organization.
 Using the example URL above, the server information can be obtained at `https://disco.eduvpn.org/aHR0cHM6Ly9pZHAuc3VyZm5ldC5ubA.json`.